 Student teams are drawn from three of the iSchool’s degree programs: HCIM, MIM, and BSIS.
 Projects are typically structured as consulting engagements through the iSchool iConsultancy:

-- Master of Science in Human-Computer Interaction (HCIM) students work in teams with clients, conduct user research and prototype designs in real-world contexts.
+Students work in teams with clients, conduct user research and prototype designs in real-world contexts.
 Please find previous projects here.

-- Master of Information Management (MIM) allows students to work through real information management challenges and further develop their ability to communicate as information management professionals.
+Allows students to work through real information management challenges and further develop their ability to communicate as information management professionals.
 Please find previous projects here.

-- Undergraduates in the Bachelor of Science in Information Science (BSIS) work on semester-long capstones to consult and help solve information/technology problems.
+Work on semester-long capstones to consult and help solve information/technology problems.